 Throughout the year there are different special events and groups that are available for Chapel Elective Credit.
 We have a running list of events and groups we have approved to count towards chapel elective credit.
 In order to recieve credit for attending a chapel elective event a student must fill out a form on their mygfu chapel portal answering a few questions about the event they attended.
 Students may earn up to 5 of their total needed 15 credits through attending chapel electives.
-Watch the university's e-nnouncements to read about upcoming events that count towards elective credit.
+Watch The Daily Bruin for information about upcoming events that count towards elective credit.
 View a list of our current chapel electives.

 LYFE Group Leaders (Spiritual Life Assistants)

 Students involved in leading a LYFE group can earn up to 1 Chapel elective credit for each teaching session attended.
 Apply to be a Lyfe Group today!
 Questions regarding our Lyfe Group program may be directed to Rusty St. Cyr at email@example.com.

 If a student feels like they will not be able to obtain their required 15 chapel credits they may fill out an chapel credit waiver form.
 The Chapel Accountability Committee will review the waiver and according to the student's circumstance will do one of the following (this form generally takes 3 weeks to process):

 - Give mygfu permissions for the student to fill out podcast forms after watching current semester podcasted sermons for up to 10 chapel credits

 - Partial chapel credit waived (10 chapel credits required)

 - Partial chapel credit waived and podcast permission

 - Full chapel credits waived (0 credits required- this option is rarely granted)